nssteinbrenner/triton-burner/README.md

 Purpose of each file:

-    triton.py - Definition of Triton class representation. tconfig.py - Reads and defines values from a config file (api keys, login info). tfunctions.py - Defines functions needed to build the Triton objects. tburner.py - Calls functions from tfunctions.py to build/burn the Triton objects. requirements.txt - Required Python modules to run the script.
+    triton.py - Definition of Triton class representation. tconfig.py - Reads and defines values from a seperate file called 'config' in the local directory (api keys, login info). tfunctions.py - Defines functions needed to build the Triton objects. tburner.py - Calls functions from tfunctions.py to build/burn the Triton objects. requirements.txt - Required Python modules to run the script.